behifyn/behify-easymesh/README.md

 Report vulnerabilities privately as described in [SECURITY.md](SECURITY.md).
 Never include a live mesh secret or server credential in public reports.

 The published RC3 passed validate-and-build, native x86_64 and aarch64, package, strict-offline, and real-systemd CI gates.
 It also passed real installation on two x86_64 servers with both services active and enabled, DIRECT/P2P routing, and bidirectional ping with 0% packet loss.
 Stable v1.0.0 promotes that tested runtime and behavior without networking or service changes.

+## Support the Project

+If Behify EasyMesh has been useful to you, you can support its continued development and maintenance:

+- **USDT — TRON (TRC20):** `TP8wTGzJj6juM9RWnbnHczsd2aDbkV7AKE`

+Please send only USDT over the TRON (TRC20) network.
+Using a different asset or network may result in permanent loss.